SixArm/rust-101/topics/starters/is-programming-language-theory-in-rust.md

-# Is Rust using programming language theory?
+# Is programming language theory in Rust?

-The Rust programming language was designed with a strong focus on safety, speed, and concurrency, and informed by various programming language theories, such as type theory, ownership theory, and concurrency theory.
+The Rust programming language was designed with a strong focus on safety, speed, and concurrency, and informed by various programming language (PL) theories, such as type theory, ownership theory, and concurrency theory.

 * Type theory is a branch of mathematical logic that studies types and their relationships.
 In Rust, type theory ensures that programs are safe and correct at compile-time.
 Rust has a strong type system that allows the compiler to catch errors such as null pointer dereferences, buffer overflows, and data races at compile-time, rather than at runtime.
 Rust's type system is also expressive and flexible, allowing developers to write code that is both safe and efficient.